OpenCS-ontology/section-and-bibliography-ie/README.md

 6. Now, you can call `./run.sh /path/to/your/pdf/file.pdf`.
 If you followed the commands above, the exemplary command might be `./run.sh /common/paper.pdf`.
 The output TTL will be produced in the same location.
 The name of the output file is based on the parsed name of the paper, suffixed with "_sections_biblio_ie".
 This is a common convention that we agreed on across the teams.

 Remark: You should be able to call the `/s2orc-doc2json/run.sh` script from any directory, as it should resolve the paths correctly.

+Note that for debugging purposes, our solution, apart from a PDF file, also produces a JSON file.
+If you want to have it removed, uncomment the lines commented out in the `REPO/run.sh` file.

 ## Internal